-There are many clips of religious issues available on You Tube.
+There are many clips of all the topics mentioned above on YouTube.

-What can I do to encourage my child to take further interest in Religious Studies?
+What can I do to encourage my child to take further interest in Psychology?

-This GCSE course encourages students to be able to debate modern and relevant current affairs.
+This GCSE course encourages students to be able to discuss a wide range of psychological issues and strategies.
 Therefore, having regular debates and conversation within your household would really benefit their ability to be active participation within lessons.
+Watching TV series as a family and begin to consider the psychological profiles of the characters and how they mental changes, focusing on the causes and effects.